📬 Daily Brief: Apple’s VR rumors

 China is drilling one of the deepest holes in the world.
 It’ll take 457 days.

 Our best wishes for a productive day.
 Send any news, comments, bullshit detection software, and your favorite book covers to talk@qz.com.
 Reader support makes Quartz available to all—become a member.
-Today’s Daily Brief was brought to you by Morgan Haefner.
+Today’s Daily Brief was brought to you by Morgan Haefner and Samanth Subramanian.